YunHsiao/Crysknife/README.zh.md

 +Rule1=Predicate3:${Var1},Predicate4:!Value5

 [Path/To/Dir1]
-; Only apply to specified subdirectory ScopedRule1=Predicate2
+; Only apply to the specified subdirectory ScopedRule1=Predicate2

 ; This scope automatically extends from the above parent scope